 The food system has been subject to a series of shocks, including the sharp rise in commodity prices since 2007 and the economic recession and subsequent austerity measures in many countries since 2009.
 These shocks are likely to have affected different countries in different ways, so what has been happening to relative food prices across countries as a result?

 Two sets of food price data are of use in this regard.
-Eurostat has developed a food prices monitoring tool which provides data on the monthly evolution of prices at different levels of the food value chain (commodity, processor and consumer) for EU countries.… Read the rest
+Eurostat has developed a food prices monitoring tool which provides data on the monthly evolution of prices at different levels of the food value chain (commodity, processor and consumer) for EU countries.
+However, these data do not allow a comparison of the absolute level of food prices.
+For this, we need to look at Eurostat’s price level indices (PLIs) which are calculated as part of the Eurostat-OECD Purchasing Power Parities Programme.

 Global area under biotech crops continues to grow while EU policy struggles